naborlozada/Sequenzanalyse-und-Genomik-Leipzig/README.md

         - Sequence alignment (*.phy)
         - Reconstructed phylogenetic tree (no bootstrap).
 Before and after its rename.
         - Reconstructed phylogenetic tree (100X bootstrap) Before and after its rename.
-        - PERL scripts:
+        - PERL scripts: to obtain the full taxonomy information from NCBI using the ACCESSION numbers ||
-            to Obtain the full taxonomy information from NCBI using the ACCESSION numbers to Change the fasta headers from ACCESSION to GI numbers. to Retrieve specific set of GI number and their taxonomic info from a specific list GI numbers from a fasta sequence.
+            to change the fasta headers from ACCESSION to GI numbers || to retrieve specific set of GI number and their taxonomic info from a specific list GI numbers from a fasta sequence.
         - PLOTS: example of the final phylogenetic trees.

   - PARAMETRIC: